theodesp/saltstack-example/README.rst

 =================
-Salt Example
+Saltstack Examples
 =================

-A Salt example using Vagrant and Docker.
+Saltstack examples using Vagrant and Docker.

 Instructions